magnesj/ResInsight/docs/OctaveInterfaceReference.md

 This function returns a two dimensional matrix: [Num Connections][Num Time Steps Requested] containing the value of the requested property from the case with CaseId.
 The order of connections is the same as the order from `riGetNNCConnections`.

 If the CaseId is not defined, ResInsight's Current Case is used.
 The RequestedTimeSteps must contain a list of indices to the requested time steps.
-If not defined, all the timesteps are returned.
+If not defined, all the time steps are returned.

 #### Vector[numConnections] riGetStaticNNCValues([CaseId], PropertyName)